-“There’s something I want to tell you,” my man is saying.
+“There’s something I want to tell you,” Chris is saying.

 We are out for a rare night all to ourselves.
 First, we had gone to celebrate Depot Dad‘s birthday (yeah!).
 Then, we had dinner at a small, sweet French restaurant in San Francisco.
 Thinking back, something had seemed off about LG at the restaurant.
 He was being weird — a bit uptight maybe?
 But I’d waved it off.
 It had been a long week at work for both of us.